Leaking While Running… Nerding Out On The How And The Why

 Having constipation or other bowel issues can easily lead to and/or exacerbate bladder issues

-If you continue to have leakage with running, consider having an individualized assessment by a pelvic health physical therapist!
-Not only do we assess pelvic floor, but we assess you from head to toe to find out what factors are contributing to your urinary leakage.
+If you continue to pee a little or a lot while running, consider having an individualized assessment by a pelvic health physical therapist!
+Not only do we assess the pelvic floor, but we assess you from head to toe to find out what factors are contributing to your urinary leakage.
 We have many tricks and tools to help you conquer this unwanted problem.
 One of our pelvic floor physical therapists here at Insight Pelvic Health would love to be a part of your support team!